ar5had/ES6-notes/README.md

     }
   };
 ```
-Note: Class expressions also suffer from the same hoisting issues mentioned for Class declarations.
+**Note:** Class expressions also suffer from the same hoisting issues mentioned for Class declarations.

 Class body and method definitions
 The body of a class is the part that is in curly brackets {}.
 This is where you define class members, such as methods or constructors.

-Strict mode
+> Strict mode
+>

-The bodies of class declarations and class expressions are executed in strict mode.
+> The bodies of class declarations and class expressions are executed in strict mode(automatically).
+> Class definition and declaration are automatically compiled in strict mode.

 Constructor